spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

 Following ``name`` and ``class`` is the ``steps`` section.
 Under this section is a subsection for each step in the pipeline.
-To figure out what configuration parameters are available, use the `stspec` script (just as with a regular step):
+To figure out what parameters are available, use the `stspec` script (just as with a regular step):

 .. code-block:: python